Xiaofei-it/Zlang/docs/functions_libraries.md

 ## Definitions

 A *Zlang function* is a function written in Zlang, containing zero or more Zlang statements.
-A statement within a Zlang function can call Zlang functions (including itself), and a Zlang function can also be called by a statement within Zlang functions (including itself).
+A statement within a Zlang function can call Zlang functions (including the Zlang function itself), and a Zlang function can also be called by a statement within Zlang functions (including the Zlang function itself).

 A *Java function* is a function provided by a Java class implementing the `JavaFunction` interface.
 It can can be called by a statement within Zlang functions.